John Smith (actor): Acting career, 1950–1963

 In 1957, Smith starred with Fay Spain as a young prizefighter, Tommy Kelly, in the film The Crooked Circle.
 He was cast as Private Reynolds that year in the picture Tomahawk Trail, starring Chuck Connors.

 Smith appeared twice on the ABC/Warner Brothers western series Colt .45, starring Wayde Preston.
 He was cast as The Comanche Kid in "Gallows at Granite Gap" (November 8, 1957), with Virginia Gregg as Martha Naylor and Stuart Randall, later a recurring character with Smith on Laramie, as Sheriff Mort Cory.
 The child actor Ken Osmond was cast as Tommy.
 Smith subsequently appeared on Colt .45 as Shelby Taylor in "Point of Honor" (March 21, 1958).
 In this episode Cameron Mitchell portrayed Dr. Alan McMurdo.

 In 1958, Smith appeared in the episode "The Irwin Brown Story" of the United States Navy television drama Men of Annapolis.

 In the 1958–1959 television season, Smith landed a starring role as the blacksmith/deputy sheriff Lane Temple on Cimarron City.
 The episodes rotated among Smith and two other stars, George Montgomery as Mayor Matt Rockford and Audrey Totter as Beth Purcell, the owner of the Cimarron City boarding house.

-In 1958, he played the part of Smitty in "Letter of the Weak" in the detective series, Mickey Spillane's Mike Hammer, starring Darren McGavin.
+In 1958, he played the part of Smitty in "Letter of the Weak" in the detective series Mickey Spillane's Mike Hammer, starring Darren McGavin.
 In 1959, he appeared as Irving Randall in the episode of "A Night with the Boys" of CBS's Alfred Hitchcock Presents.
 That same year, Smith played a pilot, Joe Walker, in the film Island of Lost Women.

-In 1959, he was cast as the young rancher Slim Sherman, the lead role on Laramie (1959–1963) with Robert Fuller, Hoagy Carmichael, Robert L. Crawford, Jr., Stuart Randall, and later Spring Byington and Dennis Holmes.
-From their stint on Laramie, Smith and Robert Fuller developed a lifelong friendship, until Smith's own death in early 1995.
-On the first episode of the second season "Queen of Diamonds," he introduced Julie London to Fuller, who also developed a lifelong friendship with Smith's co-star, until London's own death, late in 2000.
+In 1959, Smith was cast as the young rancher Slim Sherman, the lead role on Laramie (1959–1963) with Robert Fuller, Hoagy Carmichael, Robert L. Crawford, Jr., Stuart Randall, and later Spring Byington and Dennis Holmes.
+From their stint on Laramie, Smith and Robert Fuller developed a lifelong friendship until Smith's death in early 1995.
+On the first episode of the second season "Queen of Diamonds," Smith introduced Julie London to Fuller, who also developed a lifelong friendship with Smith's co-star until London's death late in 2000.